 III.
 Building Blocks for Design and Safety

 A. Common Building Blocks

 There are similar building blocks used for the design process and safety management process.
-To find these common building blocks for design and safety, references of best practices have been studied for systems safety , systems engineering , safety of machinery , and requirements engineering .
+To find these common building blocks for design and safety, references of best practices have been studied for systems safety , systems engineering , the safety of machinery , and requirements engineering .
 Systems engineering offers proven techniques for integrating the main building-blocks and managing risks.
 The system safety standard is the oldest common-practice looking into system safety principles.
 The system safety standard presents the DoD (Department of Defense of the USA) approach for eliminating hazards, where possible, and minimizing risks where those hazards cannot be eliminated .
-This Standard practice covers hazards as they apply to systems, products, equipment, and infrastructure throughout design, development, test, production, use, and disposal.
-Also, the international standard ISO12100, a seminal reference for safety of machinery, identifies major categories for safety assessment of machinery.
+This Standard Practice covers hazards as they apply to systems, products, equipment, and infrastructure throughout design, development, test, production, use, and disposal.
+Also, the international standard ISO12100, a seminal reference for the safety of machinery, identifies major categories for the safety assessment of machinery.

 Therefore, it is obvious that the system of interest (SoI) is of primary focus for designers.
 The system has interfaces with (connections to) environment or other systems (the so-called super-systems) and is made of subsystems or components.
 Furthermore, the system interacts with people (e.g. operation or use).
-This is further discussed through the next section.
+This is further discussed in the next section.

 B. System and Operation

 ISO12100 prescribes three major categories for the safety assessment of machinery which are operation, physical structure, and functions.
 The structure is a prerequisite of proper operation and use.
 While this ISO standard focuses on the current systems, it is inevitable to think about the experience and future expectations.
 This has been implicitly (and sometimes explicitly) indicated in standards but has an explicit role in the design.